bigmeaningsmall/BMS-AudioManager/README.md

 1. **Attach the `AudioEventSender_SFX` Script:**
    - Attach the `AudioEventSender_SFX` script to any GameObject in your scene.
-   - Configure the parameters in the Inspector, such as `sfxName`, `volume`, `pitch`, etc.
+   - Configure parameters in the Inspector, such as `sfxName`, `volume`, `pitch`, etc.

 2. **Configure Triggers or Colliders:**
    - Set the `collisionType` to either `Trigger` or `Collision`.
    - Specify the `targetTag` to determine which objects can trigger the audio event.
-   - Use the pre-made Event Sender prefabs with the script and collider attached
+   - Use the pre-made Event Sender prefabs with the script and collider attached.
-   - The event will send the audio event and parameters to the audio manager when triggered
+   - The event will send audio parameters to the audio manager when triggered.

-- Alternativly, you can get the EventSender as a component and call the public methods for Play(), Pause(), and Stop()
+Alternatively, you can get the EventSender as a component and call the public methods for `Play()`, `Pause()`, and `Stop()`.

+---

 ### Calling Audio Events from Code